A fitting commentary on 2015 follows:

 There were other principles of international law of fundamental importance.
 One was pacta sunt servanda (“treaties are to be observed”).

 Another, even more fundamental principle in international law, without which international law could not operate in the real world, was the principle that states (countries) must acknowledge actions of which they are the author.
-This principle is in fact implicit in the existence and operation of any legal system, whether international or domestic.
+The requirement of identification and acknowledgment of government behavior is a principle which is in fact implicit in the existence and operation of any legal system, whether international or domestic.

 A further obligation under international law was that states must offer public legal justifications for their actions.
 In questions involving the use of force, such justifications were explicitly required by Article 51 of the U.N.
 Charter.

 Other international legal principles protecting human rights had been contained in multilateral treaties and customary international law, as well as the U.N.
 Charter.